apfelaudio/eurorack-pmod/README.md

 ### This project is:
 - The design for a Eurorack-compatible PCB and front-panel, including a [PMOD](https://en.wikipedia.org/wiki/Pmod_Interface) connector (compatible with most FPGA dev boards).
 PCB designed in [KiCAD](https://www.kicad.org/).
 Design is [certified open hardware](https://certification.oshwa.org/de000135.html).
-- Various [example cores](gateware/cores) (and calibration / driver cores for the audio CODEC) initially targeting an [iCEBreaker FPGA](https://1bitsquared.com/products/icebreaker).
+- Various [example cores](gateware/cores) (and calibration / driver cores for the audio CODEC) initially targeting an [iCEBreaker FPGA](https://1bitsquared.com/products/icebreaker) (iCE40 part) and Colorlight i5 (ECP5 part).
 Examples include calibration, sampling, effects, synthesis sources and so on.
 The design files can be synthesized to a bitstream using Yosys' [oss-cad-suite](https://github.com/YosysHQ/oss-cad-suite-build).
 - A [VCV Rack plugin](https://github.com/schnommus/verilog-vcvrack) so you can simulate your Verilog designs in a completely virtual modular system, no hardware required.

 ## Hardware details